About: Rifaximin (Xifaxan®)

 Possible Side Effects of Rifaximin

-This medication can cause buildup of fluid and swelling (edema) in the face, especially around the eyes, and extremities.
-It may also cause buildup of fluid and swelling in the lower abdomen.
-This can be a sign of other problems, so be sure to report any abnormal swelling to your healthcare team for further evaluation.
+This medication can cause a buildup of fluid and swelling (edema) in the face, especially around the eyes, and extremities (arms and legs).
+It may also cause a buildup of fluid and swelling in the lower abdomen (belly).
+This can be a sign of other problems, so be sure to report any abnormal swelling to your healthcare team for further testing.

 Nausea can be a side effect of this medication.
 Talk to your healthcare team so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try saltines, or ginger ale to lessen symptoms.